 Iritis usually clears out in a week or two.
 In some complicated cases, it become recurrent or even last for weeks on end.
 Don’t take chances: seek medical attention immediately if you notice any symptoms of iritis.
 The same applies to other forms of uveitis.
 You wouldn’t want to suffer agonizing pain, blurred vision or red eyes, would you?
 Any form of uveitis should have the best prognosis when diagnosed and treated early.

-If you need to see an Optometrist in the Toronto Beach area call our office today to book your appointment.
+If you need to see an Optometrist in the Toronto area call our office today to book your appointment.